mIRC-Scripters/mirckb/docs/source/beginner/injection.rst

 $readini() and $read()
 ^^^^^^^^^^^^^^^^^^^^^^

-If you have visited #mSL on swiftirc, and you had some code that used $read() or $readini|$readini() without the n switch you would most likely had people yelling at you to always use it.
+If you have visited #mSL on swiftirc, and you had some code that used $read() or $readini() without the n switch you would most likely had people yelling at you to always use it.
 But why?
 The reason is:

 .. warning:: By default BOTH $read() and $readini() treat the text in the file as code!